hayleyarodgers/e-commerce-back-end/README.md

 ![Screenshot of application in Insomnia](./assets/images/screenshot-of-application-2.png)

 During this project, I consolidated my understanding of databases and MySQL.
-In particular, I re-inforced what I have learnt about routing.
+In particular, I re-inforced what I have learnt about:
+- Routing
+- Express.js
+- Sequelize
+- And, Insomnia.

 ## Access